 “I am glad that the French government has made increasing competitiveness into its central topic.”

 Elsewhere in Europe, uninsured depositors in Cyprus could be forced to take losses along with holders of the country’s sovereign debt as part of a proposed rescue package, the Financial Times reports.

 The FT cites a confidential memorandum prepared ahead of today’s meeting of Eurozone finance ministers, who have set themselves a deadline of next month to agree a rescue plan for Cyprus.

 Under the plan, which does not currently have any official backing, Cyprus’s bailout would be reduced from €16.7 billion to €5.5 billion by imposing losses on bondholders and foreign depositors.

 Earlier this month, several German politicians expressed concern at the idea of bailing out Cyprus without introducing more effective anti-money laundering controls.

 Over in Greece, the government cut tax receipts and public investments last month in response to falling tax revenues in order to meet budget targets, Athens announced Monday.

-Russia meantime has added more gold to its official reserves than any other nation over the past ten years, according to International Monetary Fund data cited by news agency Bloomberg this morning.
+Russia meantime has added more gold to its official reserves than any other nation over the past 10 years, according to International Monetary Fund (IMF) data cited by news agency Bloomberg this morning.